shahidcodes/10-fullstack-projects/README.md

-# 10 Full Stack Projects
+# 10 Full Stack Projectssss
 This contains list of full stack projects that you can build today.

 ### How to use list ?